Having car problems? Find repair info by make and model.

 About the Library Express

-Yacolt Library Express is housed in the former Yacolt city hall, which the town has remodeled to fit the requirements of a largely self-service library facility.
-FVRL has provided a collection of about 2,000 books, CDs and DVDs; furnishings and equipment, telephone connection to the main library Vancouver; WiFi; and part-time staffing.
+Yacolt Library Express opened in 2012 and is housed in the former Yacolt city hall, which the town has remodeled to fit the requirements of a largely self-service library facility.
+FVRL has provided a collection of about 2,000 books, CDs and DVDs; furnishings and equipment, telephone connection to the downtown library in Vancouver; Wi-Fi; and part-time staffing.

 In the early years of Yacolt, the town had a hotel, a hospital, and seven saloons.
 The saloons helped keep the jail cells operational for decades, as a place where people would “sleep it off” after a wild night.
 Besides housing a jail, the building was also used at one point as a garage for the fire truck and later as the town hall.